10 Best Things to Do in Shinagawa

 Wrap it up

 To me, Japan’s capital is just soothing, calm, cultured, and clean.
 While both casual and formal, traditional and packed with space-age technology, Tokyo’s contrasts are what make it so unbelievably fascinating.
-Put its urban-jungle vibe aside, Tokyo is actually a very green city, with small parks dotted around almost every neighborhood, not to mention the countless shrines and local shopping streets.
+But its urban jungle vibe aside, Tokyo is actually a very green city, with small parks dotted around almost every neighborhood, not to mention the countless shrines and local shopping streets.
 Every Spring, the whole city heads outside to behold the charm of the cherry blossoms, a tradition known as flower viewing or Hanami in Japanese.
 All these contradictions and surprises make Tokyo a city that leaves you curious, fascinated, and wanting to come back for more.

 For more information about traveling in Japan, check these articles below, too!